 This step may sound self-explanatory, but it’s a bit more complex than it seems.

-“There are generally two types of ‘buy’ orders: market order and a limit order.
+“There are generally 2 types of ‘buy’ orders: market order and a limit order.
 A market order will execute the purchase at the present market price, while a limit order will only execute if the price falls at or below the limit price.
 Although a limit price might give an investor a lower price of entry, there is no guarantee that the limit order will execute,” Benzinga’s Thomas Rudy explains.

-Step 6: Sell the stock
+Step 6: Sell the stock.

 Once you feel you’ve generated enough returns from a stock, it’ll be time to sell.
 Again, you can sell the stock with a market order or a limit order.
 Use your proceeds to reinvest or just spend them.
 Life is meant for living!

-Trading around a core
+Trading Around a Core

-One of the processes that have helped Brochstein perform well in his model portfolios has been what he likes to call “trading around a core.”
-This strategy takes advantage of the inherent volatility in these stocks, The way it works is that you sell incrementally when the stocks are rallying or buy incrementally when the stocks are declining,” he explains.
+A process that has helped Brochstein perform well in his model portfolios is what he calls “trading around a core.”
+This strategy takes advantage of the inherent volatility in these stocks.
+You sell incrementally when the stocks are rallying or buy incrementally when the stocks are declining,” he explains.

 “It’s important to make sure that the position deserves to be a holding, but if you are confident in the long-term prospects for the stock, varying your exposure can allow you to ‘buy the dip’ or ‘sell the rip’ and not get left on the sidelines or get buried if the stock moves higher after you trim your position or lower after you add to it.